 - Grant Price – Also known as the strike price, the grant price is the price at which you can buy the shares of stock.
 Regardless of the future value of that particular stock, the option holder will have the right to buy the shares at the grant price rather than the current, actual price.

 - Vest Date – This is the day that you can exercise your right to buy the shares at the grant price.
-Prior to this day, you do not have the right to exercise your option to buy your shares.
+Before this day, you may not have the right to exercise your option to buy your shares.

 - Vesting Schedule – Incentive stock options are issued with a schedule that details when the options become vested.
 Working from the grant date, the vesting schedule will detail when some or all of your options vest.